Emergency First Aid Kits

 Once you've got your pre-made first aid kit, it is a good idea to lay everything out, examine the items and pack it again so you know exactly what you have and where to lay your hand on an item quickly.
 Don't break open any sterile packs though.
 You might want to split the contents into a handy pouch to take with you while hunting, a pack that can be left in your day bag on the truck and other stuff to remain in camp.

-As an hunter in Africa, it is generally far better to build your own first aid kit to suit your specific requirements...
+As an hunter in Africa, you may prefer to build your own first aid kit to suit your specific requirements...

-You can juggle the contents according to your hunting plan for that day.
-If you are planning for a very long hunt on foot, say for buffalo or elephant, which may take you a considerable distance from the truck, you may want to carry more first aid items.
-If you were planning a round of bait checking or short stalks for plainsgame near the truck, only the minimum kit may need to be carried.
+You can then juggle the contents according to your hunting plan for that day.
+For example, if you are planning for a very long hunt on foot, say for buffalo or elephant, which may take you a considerable distance from the truck, you may want to carry more first aid items with you.
+If you were planning a round of bait checking or short stalks for plainsgame near the truck, only the minimum kit may need to be carried with you.

 This Condor Rip-Away EMT Pouch has a tri-fold design for easy access for the items which can be arranged in pockets and elastic loops.
 It has easy pull zippers and cinch buckle, Molle attachments and velcro for easy attachment to you or your backpack.
 8" x 3.5" x 6".
 This is just the pouch without contents - you add your own.
 Buy Now